-While CropSight is designed to allow use by individuals with no technical background, the installation of the system still requires an IT technician to complete (see Additional File 1 for detailed instructions).
+Whilst CropSight is designed to allow users with no technical background to use, the installation of the system still requires an IT technician to complete (see Additional File 1 for detailed instructions).

 To install the system, a functioning PHP and SQL server is required.
-Also, as it needs to run on a networkenabled web server, a network infrastructure is therefore required to operate CropSight (Fig. 2).
+Also, as it needs to run on a network-enabled web server, a network infrastructure is therefore required to function CropSight (Fig. 2).
 Due to the rural location of many crop research experiments, it is often expensive and unfeasible to install wired or wireless networks in some experimental sites.
-Hence, our solution is to establish an ad hoc and self-operating network through universal serial bus (USB) WiFi dongles mounted on IoT devices, e.g., a CropQuant phenotyping workstation [24], so CropSight can manage data transfer between distributed devices (distributed nodes) and a central server (a server node).
-The self-operating network can be either a Star or a Mesh network topology (Supplementary Fig. S3).
+Hence, our solution is to establish an ad-hoc and self-operating network through USB Wi-Fi dongles mounted on IoT devices, e.g. a CropQuant phenotyping workstation [23], so CropSight can manage data transfer between distributed devices (distributed nodes) and a central server (a server node).
+The self-operating network can be either a Star or a Mesh network topology (Supplementary Fig. 3).
 In our case, we have established a Star network typology in field experiments of bread wheat.
-The device-side CropSight system administers the self-operating network, enabling peerto-peer HTTP accessing points to network distributed nodes for data calibration and synchronization (Fig. 2A) or to establish a direct link between a smart device and a server node (Fig. 2B).
-After correlating and collecting all data from the device side, the system will then transfer the data to the server-side system, where users could oversee different experiments at near real time (Fig. 2C).
+The device-side CropSight system administers the self-operating network, enabling peer-to-peer HTTP accessing points to network distributed nodes for data calibration and synchronisation (Fig. 2A), or to establish a direct link between a smart device and a server node (Fig. 2B).
+After correlating and collecting all data from the device side, the system will then transfer the data to the server-side system, where users could oversee different experiments at near real-time (Fig. 2C).
 The self-operating networking approach enables flexible WiFi coverage over experiment sites.
-It is important to point out that the effective radius of one Star network in our experiments is around 1,000-1,200 m2, which is determined by the effective 25-meter range of the USB WiFi dongles installed in our CropQuant phenotyping workstations.
-A normal Star network includes eight low-cost distributed nodes and one server node, which costs approximate \$4,200 to build in-house.
-For an individual phenotyping workstation (i.e., a distributed node), around 20 GB sensor- and image-based data could be generated in a growing season.
+It is important to point out that the effective radius of one Star network in our experiments is around 1,000-1,200 m2, which is determined by the effective 25-metre range of the USB Wi-Fi dongles installed in our CropQuant phenotyping workstations.
+A normal Star network includes 8 low-cost distributed nodes and one server node, which costs approximate £3,250 to build in-house.
+For an individual phenotyping workstation (i.e. a distributed node), around 20GB sensor- and image-based data could be generated in a growing season.